joedski/musings/NodeJS/Journal 2019-03-13 - STOMP and SockJS.md

 To do this, though, I need to actually spin up a minimal server.

+Exploration Goals:

+- Setup a basic websocket server locally.
+    - I'm thinking it'll just periodically echo back an object with the current logs tab settings and a random message.
+- Learn how websocket stuff is meant to be handled, client side.
+    - Before I go on a controller-creation rampage, I should learn how STOMP expects client side stuff to be handled, what sort of usage it was written with in mind.
+- Contemplate client abstractions.
+    - Once I've gotten some basic reading done on the topic, start to think about how to actually abstract usefully around it.

+Sources:

 1. [STOMPJS Usage][ss-1]
     1. As of 2019-03-13, kinda sparse.
 Hopefully be better in the future.
 2. [STOMPJS API Docs][ss-2]